U.S. Route 19 in Virginia: Abingdon to Bluefield

-US 19 and US 460 become a freeway through the town of Tazewell that has diamond interchanges with SR 16 Alternate (Fairground Road) and SR 16 (Tazewell Avenue).
+US 19 and US 460 become a freeway through the town of Tazewell that has diamond interchanges with SR 16 Alt.
+(Fairground Road) and SR 16 (Tazewell Avenue).
 The freeway crosses the railroad and the Clinch River at its partial cloverleaf interchange with SR 61 (Riverside Drive).
 North of Tazewell, US 19 and US 460 have a partial cloverleaf interchange with SR 645 (Cauitts Creek Road) and SR 678 (Market Street) before meeting the eastern end of the U.S. Highways' business routes, named Fincastle Turnpike, at a partial interchange where the highways cross over the Clinch Valley rail line.
-US 19 and US 460 diverge as the local and express routes, respectively, through the twin towns of Bluefield, Virginia and Bluefield, West Virginia.
+US 19 and US 460 diverge as the local and express routes, respectively, through the twin towns of Bluefield, Virginia, and Bluefield, West Virginia.
 US 19 heads northeast from its trumpet interchange with US 460 and crosses the rail line into the town of Bluefield, where the highway reduces to a two-lane undivided road and follows Virginia Avenue.
 After closely paralleling the rail line, at Greever Avenue, the U.S. Highway makes a right-angle turn north to continue on Virginia Avenue, then veers east, passing under the rail line at its junction with the Pocahontas District rail line.
 US 19 has a pair of right-angle turns at its crossing of Beaverpond Creek just west of its intersection with SR 102 (College Avenue).
-The U.S. Highway passes through downtown Bluefield, Virginia before crossing the state line into Bluefield, West Virginia, where the highway continues as Bluefield Avenue.
+The U.S. Highway passes through downtown Bluefield, Virginia, before crossing the state line into Bluefield, West Virginia, where the highway continues as Bluefield Avenue.

 History

 What is now US 19 was part of the original 1918 state highway system.
-It was part of State Route 10 from Bristol to Abingdon, a spur of SR 10 (designated State Route 106 in the 1923 renumbering and State Route 110 in the 1928 renumbering) from Abingdon to Hansonville, another spur of SR 10 from Hansonville to Lebanon, and State Route 11 from Lebanon to Bluefield.
-The spur from Hansonville to Lebanon was initially designated State Route 10Y.
-In the 1923 renumbering it was renumbered State Route 112 (as a spur of SR 11), and in the 1928 renumbering it became State Route 131.
-US 19 was added in the late 1920s, and in the 1933 renumbering the state routes were dropped.
+It was part of SR 10 from Bristol to Abingdon, a spur of SR 10 (designated SR 106 in the 1923 renumbering and SR 110 in the 1928 renumbering) from Abingdon to Hansonville, another spur of SR 10 from Hansonville to Lebanon, and SR 11 from Lebanon to Bluefield.
+The spur from Hansonville to Lebanon was initially designated State Route 10Y (SR 10Y).
+In the 1923 renumbering, it was renumbered State Route 112 (SR 112, as a spur of SR 11), and, in the 1928 renumbering, it became State Route 131 (SR 131).
+US 19 was added in the late 1920s, and, in the 1933 renumbering, the state routes were dropped.